ARCaml for Legal: Compliance Made Simple

 Step 1Sign up for ARCaml's CDD as a Service.
 We'll configure your account for legal services compliance requirements.

-Send your clients link from ARCaml
+Send your client a verification link

 Focus on your practice